 There are actually several things that a plantar fasciitis patient can do that have a positive effect on the recovery and that can reduce the pain:

-- Reduce tension in the plantar fascia: rest, orthotic insoles, god supporting shoes, weight loss, taping the foot, massages and stretching.
+- Reduce tension in the plantar fascia: rest, orthotic insoles, well supporting and shock absorbing shoes, weight loss, taping the foot, massages and stretching.

 - Strengthen the plantar fascia: strengthening exercises.